 Workgroup noted that Modification 0678B has an iterative process within its optional charge calculation which leads to a different effect on the impact to prices.
 A Workgroup Participant noted that, due to the nature of the data, it is not possible for Workgroup to examine the model behind this analysis and thus intuitively understand the percentage differences applied to reference prices between the Modifications with an optional charge.

-Independent assurance for shorthaul analysis model

 Some Workgroup Participants noted that Modifications 0678D, 0678G, 0678H and 0678J would apply to significantly shorter distances than currently and would result in much lower level of Revenue under recovery.

 Some Workgroup Participants noted that these solutions better reflect the cost of these Users bypassing the NTS which then minimises the risk of bypass.
 This therefore aligns better with the requirement for cost reflectivity stated by Ofgem in the 0621 Decision letter.